 The views from the Pincio Terrace are best seen at sunset.
 It’s the perfect place to watch the sun set over Rome’s cityscape, and you’ll be able to get some great photos of the city.

 What to See in Borghese Gallery Walking Tour

 The best way to see everything this place has to offer is on a walking tour.
 You can walk by yourself through the garden, or join an organised Borghese Gallery tour.
 If you’re on an organised tour, your tour guide will be able to tell you all about the history of the Villa and recommend what to see in Villa Borghese.

 Either way, you’ll be able to enjoy the sculptures around the park and take in the natural scenery and fresh air.
 There are fountains to see, and different buildings to visit and explore.

 The Villa is also one of the most atmospheric places in Rome, with buskers playing music in and around the park.
 You can enjoy the music by strolling through the park, or sit on a bank under the trees and let your mind wander.

-Conclusion to the Essential guide to Villa Borghese
+Conclusion to What to See in Borghese Gallery

-Hopefully this essential guide to Villa Borghese has helped you plan what to see in Villa Borghese.
+Hopefully, this essential guide to Villa Borghese has helped you plan what to see in Borghese Gallery and around this astonishing place.
 It’s full of things to see and do.
 There are fountains and sculptures to see, and buildings that offer attractions for visitors of all ages.